Going Down in Flames

 Ring O' Fire

 The Ring O' Fire Ultra is one of 2 nemeses in my life.
-I managed to conquer Exercise Cambrian Patrol before my miltary career came to an end.
+I managed to conquer Exercise Cambrian Patrol before my military career came to an end.
 ROF, however, is another matter.
 I have tried the full distance once, back in 2016, and I crashed and burned 44 miles into day 2.
 That still rankles with me as, looking back, I was well within the cut offs and could have toughed it out.
 But I didn't.

 I have entered twice more since, both times withdrawing before the start because I simply wasn't fit enough, knowing how sharp the teeth of the race are.
-I entered and completed the 36 mile Firelighter version, which is the first stage, but it's not the same.
-I thought my chance of glory and gone as the cut-off times became more challenging and I got slower.
+I entered and completed the 36 mile Firelighter version, which is the first stage, but

 I had given up hope altogether until the ultra gods smiled on me and the organisers changed this year's edition to a single stage with 55hrs to complete.
 I was in within 2 minutes of the entry window opening!!
 Perversely, non-stop is more my thing and I'm actually looking forward to the experience and the ultimate feeling of never being completely defeated by anything event I have tried.
 Just need those Gods with me for 3 more days.